rbharatc/m2x-nanode/README.md

 # Nanode M2X API Client #

 The AT&T M2X API provides all the needed operations to connect your device to AT&T's [M2X](http://m2x.att.com) service.
 This client provides an easy to use interface for [Nanode](http://www.nanode.eu) microcontroller based devices.
+This client library supports writing data from a Nanode devices to M2X but does not support reading data back out from the M2X service.

 ## Getting Started ##